sablier-labs/docs/docs/contracts/v2/reference/core/abstracts/abstract.SablierV2FlashLoan.md

 Emits a {FlashLoan} event.
 Requirements:

+- The call must not be a delegate call.
 - All from {flashFee}.
 - `amount` must be less than 2^128.
 - `fee` must be less than 2^128.